riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 the kernel comes directly from the Weisfeiler-Lehman Isomorphism test that is explained here below.

 Here is the algorithm for the Weisfeiler-Lehman Isomorphism Test.
 It produces for each graph a canonical form.
 If the canonical forms of two graphs are not equivalent, then the graphs are definitively not isomorphic.
 However, it is possible for two non-isomorphic graphs to share a canonical form, so this test alone cannot provide conclusive evidence that two graphs are isomorphic.
+Here the algorithm:

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/Screenshot 2020-07-19 at 13.49.04.png" style="zoom:67%;" />